 The pain of caving has to hurt more than the pain of craving.

 That was the tipping point for me.
 And let’s be honest, both feel horrible.
-But you reach a point where the guilt, shame, and anguish of failing YET AGAIN hurts more than the crazy-making fixation of craving a drink, or cigarette, or pizza.
+But you reach a point where the guilt, shame, and anguish of failing YET AGAIN hurts more than the crazy-making fixation of craving a drink.

 Why Caving Causes So Much Damage